ddxor/URG/README.md

 4. A UAT written in [behat](http://behat.org/en/latest/)
 5. Caching or smarter handling of validation of input on the backend.
 Input is passed blindly to Shopify in the spirit of a microservice but this could be improved
 6. A real-time image upload progress indicator
+7. A full blown MVC/MVVM framework like Laravel or Zend Framework